ckd1618/django_cart/README.md

 //1.)'import_export' to Installed apps
 //2.)
 IMPORT_EXPORT_USE_TRANSACTIONS = True
 //in admin.py: from import_export.admin import ImportExportModelAdmin
 //adjust the ProductAdmin argument to have ImportExportModelAdmin
 //now you can run the server
-//to add thumbnail images to the product listing in the admin page: from django.utils.html import format_html
+//to add thumbnail images to the product listing in the admin page:
+from django.utils.html import format_html
 //in admin.py create a function def thumbnail(self,obj): and have it return a string with an img tag
-//in the terminal, retrieve the data with: python manage.py shell from shop.models import Category, Product Product.objects.all() p= Product.objects.all() c= Category.objects.all()
+//in the terminal, retrieve the data with:
+python manage.py shell
+from shop.models import Category, Product
+Product.objects.all()
+p= Product.objects.all()
+c= Category.objects.all()
 //Product.objects.get(id=1)
 //Product.objects.get(pk=1)
 //catId1 = Category.objects.get(id=1)
 //prodWCatId1 = Product.objects.filter(category=catId1)
 //prodEle = Product.objects.filter(name__startswith='Elephant')
 //prodEleCont = Product.objects.filter(name__contains='Elephant')
 //Product.objects.filter(price__range(10,25))
+//p=Product.objects.create(name='pug dog', price=30)
+//p.save()
+//p.delete()